Of course, with pregnancy comes a lot of changes. Among those changes, the biggest one will most likely be the physical changes to your body.

 Another thing you can do is watch out for your weight throughout the term of your pregnancy.
 As mentioned, stretch marks begin to form as your body is growing faster than your skin is able to keep up with.
 The biggest factor isn’t how much weight you gain, but how fast you gain the weight.

-Keep your weight in check by trying to keep it at 25-35 pounds, which is a good place for normal-weight women.
+Keep your weight gain in check by trying to keep it at 25-35 pounds, which is a good place for normal-weight women.
 This will help keep your skin from overstretching and ultimately keep stretch marks to a minimum.

 The Big Picture